jargv/plumbus/README.md

 value), then the result will be a 500 internal server error and no additional information about the error will be shown.
-*However*, if the error also implements the `midus.HTTPError` interface then the response code will be obtained by calling `error.ResponseCode()`, and the response body will be obtained from calling `error.Error()`.
+*However*, if the error also implements the `plumbus.HTTPError` interface then the response code will be obtained by calling `error.ResponseCode()`, and the response body will be obtained from calling `error.Error()`.
 The same is true for errors returned by calls to `FromRequest` and